Bharnij/C-Programming-Questions/README.md

 # C Programming Questions 🧠💻

-A curated collection of **C Programming practice questions** with solutions, created to strengthen C fundamentals and improve problem-solving skills.
+A collection of **C Programming practice questions** with solutions, based on the syllabus of "Programming for Problem solving with C" - ES201 under Assam Science and Technological University.

 This repository is helpful for:
 - 📌 College exams & lab practice